Skip to main content

 • Randal Telfer (JWST Astronomical Optics Scientist, Space Telescope Science Institute)

-This page titled 12.4: Dirac Theory of the Hydrogen Atom is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Niels Walet via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.4: Dirac Theory of the Hydrogen Atom is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Niels Walet via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?